 “Anyone can experience hangxiety after drinking because alcohol changes the brain’s serotonin levels,” says Cusick.
 “This can dramatically increase anxiety, especially when the alcohol wears off.
 Increased anxiety is a symptom of withdrawing from alcohol.
-If you have consumed large quantities and suddenly stop drinking, your anxiety can be aggravated by the side effects of alcohol withdrawal.
+If you have consumed large quantities and suddenly stopped drinking, your anxiety can be aggravated by the side effects of alcohol withdrawal.
 Another factor to consider is the awful feeling that can come the morning after a night of overindulging.
-The looming anxiety that comes from trying to piece together events, conversations.
+The looming anxiety that comes from trying to piece together events and conversations.
 Individuals who already suffer from generalized anxiety, social anxiety, panic disorders, depression, or PTSD will be more susceptible to increased anxiety the day after tying one on due to their predisposition.”

 2. Why are people who suffer from depression and anxiety more likely to experience hangxiety?

 “For people who experience anxiety, one or two drinks may help them feel relaxed and act as a social lubricant.
 I call this the ‘bump’ we get after one or two drinks,” says Dorn-Medeiros.